ferrarijh/webflux-react-websocket-chat/README.md

 4. Go to `http://localhost:3000` or `http://localhost:3001` to start chatting.

 React app running on port 3000 and 3001 send requests respectively to port 8080's and 8081's Spring Application.

+## Troubleshooting

+Occasionally on windows, docker may complain that it failed to bind to specified ports.
+This is due to windows blocking a range of ports on startup.
+Such ports can be checked with command:

+`netsh interface ipv4 show excludedportrange protocol=tcp`

+In such case you may want to rewrite `docker-compose.yml` so contaiers can bind to available ports.